tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/instructor_notes/morning_lesson.md

 Simply use the name of the variable and use **parentheses** to invoke the function.

-There is a huge difference between defining a function and invoking it.
 If the parentheses are not included, the function will not run.

 The invocation comes **after** the function definition.
 If you write it beforehand, it will be trying to invoke something that doesn't yet exist according to the interpreter.